-What is Amazon’s NARF Beta Program?February 5, 2020 in Blog
+What is Amazon’s NARF (North America Remote Fulfillment) Program?September in Blog

 For sellers on Amazon’s U.S. marketplace, having easy access to the account portals of Amazon Canada (.ca) and Amazon Mexico (.mx) is nothing new.

 However, unless you actually shipped inventory to FBA warehouses in both of those countries, set up new ASINs, set up new listings, and did whatever jumping-through-hoops tax-related dance each country required for you to do business there, that was all it was, access to a shiny, virtual-dust-gathering portal.

 Until now, that is.

 Introducing Amazon’s North America Remote Fulfillment Beta Program

 Which sounds like a seal sneezing but is actually an acronym for a new Amazon program that will make it easier for sellers on Amazon’s U.S. marketplace to also sell in Canada and Mexico (you know, the other countries that make up the continent of North America!).

 Related Listening: E348: 4 Amazon Advertising Methods and How Much You Should Spend on Them

 NARF allows sellers to display their inventory stored in U.S. FBA warehouses on Amazon’s Canadian (amazon.ca) and Mexican (amazon.mx) marketplaces without having to ship and store inventory in either of those countries.

 Your U.S. inventory basically becomes a centralized cache.
 So if you have 300 units available in the U.S., those 300 units will automatically become available to customers using .ca and .mx.